Trump has now fired or threatened most senior officials related to the Russia investigation

-Of the more than a dozen officials with what could be construed as leadership roles in the Trump-Russia investigation, more than half have been fired and/or threatened with official recourse, according to a Washington Post analysis.
+According to an analysis by The Washington Post, of the more than a dozen officials with what could be construed as leadership roles in the investigation, more than half have been fired and/or threatened with official recourse.

 President Donald Trump says that although he has never obstructed justice in the Russia investigation, he does “fight back.”